mikeoliphant/OpenSongChart/README.md

 }
 ```

 Newline characters ("\n") indicate a line break.
 Dashes ("-") indicate word breaks.
-Any vocal that doesn't end with "-" should be consider a complete word.
+Any vocal that doesn't end with "-" should be considered a complete word.